FahimJadid/Numnum-react-refresher/11 - Episode Eleven/Readme.md

   The data layer is the layer that handles the data.
 Such as state management, fetching data from the server, and so on.

+- # Q: What is Prop drilling ?

+  - Ans: Prop drilling is the process of passing props from one component to another component down the hierarchy.
+It is a common problem in React applications because react has one way data flow.
+In react data is passed from parent to children components using props.
+If we want to pass data from a parent component to a grandchild component, we have to pass the data through the intermediate components.
+It's kind of top to bottom data flow.
+    This is called prop drilling.

+- # Q: The problem with passing props ?

+  - Ans: Passing props can become verbose and inconvenient when you need to pass some props deeply through the tree, or if many components need the same prop.
+The nearest common ancestor could be far removed from the components that need data, and lifting state up that high can lead to a situation called prop drilling.
+So we should avoid prop drilling.
+So it would be great if there is a way to teleport data to the components in the tree that need it without passing props.
+It can be solved with React's context feature!

+- # Q: WHat is context and why it is an alternative to passing props?
+  - Ans: Context provides a way to pass data through the component tree without having to pass props down manually at every level.
+Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language.
+Context is primarily used when some data needs to be accessible by many components at different nesting levels.
+Apply it sparingly because it makes component reuse more difficult.
+If you only want to avoid passing some props through many levels, component composition is often a simpler solution than context.

 ## Managing Data Effectively with Higher Order Components :

 - # Step 1: Implement Promoted level: